 Certain circumstances assign liability to a third party for job-site construction injuries.
 The owners, architects, contractors, and equipment manufacturers can all be held liable for accidents arising from insufficient safety measures.
 General contractors, as well as all subcontractors, are responsible for providing appropriate safety provisions that ensure a construction site is reasonably safe.

 - warn of possible hazards on the site

 - hire employees who will use caution while working

 - check that all safety specifications are followed

 Manufacturers of construction equipment are responsible for designing and maintaining safe products.
 Defective or dangerous products may be at fault in a construction accident.
 As with any of the equipment used on a construction site, the chance for personal injury is great.
 However, if the proper safety measures are not employed in production of this equipment, the possibility of injury or death increases greatly.
 Manufacturers of this equipment can be found liable when an accident occurs due to one of their products.
 Talk with a construction injury lawyer to understand third-party liability further.

 Examples of equipment used on a construction site includes (but is not limited to) the following:

 Hiring a Construction Accident Attorney

-The Rothenberg Law Firm LLP can help you or a loved one who has suffered from an injury due to a construction accident.
+The construction accident lawyers at The Rothenberg Law Firm LLP can help you or a loved one who has suffered an injury due to a construction accident.
 Contact us at 1-800-624-8888 or submit an InjuryLawyer.com free online case evaluation.

 Some lawsuits need be filed before an impending expiration date, known as the Statute of Limitations.
 Therefore, call or contact us right away to ensure that you do not waive your rights to money damages or other benefits.